fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 ## Optional with String error

 We only need to change the signature of `getOption` to return an `Either[String, From]`.
 Let's also use that occasion to rename this method to `getOrError`.
-We should probably rename `Optional` too but I don't have a better idea for now.
+We should probably rename `Optional` too, but I don't have a better idea at the moment.

 ```scala
 trait Optional[From, To] {